Date: 16 May 2016. Storing Nuts, Bolts and Screws.

 empty instant coffee jars were utilized.
 The jars are plastic with

-plastic lids that won't rust.
+plastic lids that will not rust.
 They fit a lot.

 Someday he can sort them down into